Eclipsem/eclipsem.github.io/README.md

 This is my personal website.

-You can visit through eclipsem.github.io or staude.ml.
+You can visit through eclipsem.github.io (this redirects) or staude.ml.

 # Contact